zagui440s/personalCP/1-Js-Py-Intro/3-js-jest-intro/README.md

 - The spread operator (`[...]`)
 - `exports/require` syntax
 - `npm` basics
+- What is a unit test
-- Jest as a test runner
+- Using Jest as a test runner
-- `expect` as an assertion library
+- Using `expect` as an assertion library
 - skipping tests